JoeLorenzo/Sprint-Challenge-Advanced-React/README.md

 - [ ] Why is it important to test our apps?

+for things like data validation, common error log, save us time from having to continually debug our code through the browser console.

 ## Project Set Up

 Follow these steps to set up and work on your project: